The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 She looked at me across her desk and said, "I've spent my career finding money hidden in paperwork.
 If it's there, we'll find it."

-Maybe that's why she took the case.
+For the first time, someone understood what I was describing: a system designed to extract value while maintaining legal cover.
 She knew what it meant to fight blind.
 To investigate what you can't fully see.
 To trust that the evidence exists even when everyone tells you it doesn't.

 She took the case.